Home › Hong Kong BN(O) Welcome Programme › Hong Kong BN(O) information for Councils › Hong Kong BN(O) visa guidance for Councils

 Councils play a key role in supporting the integration of BN(O) residents in their area.
 BN(O) visa holders can choose to settle in any part of the country, as they are not placed or resettled to a specific address.

-Councils are also key sources of information both to BN(O) visa holders on local services.
-Councils are also a key source of information to Government and the Welcome Hubs on the location and needs of the BN(O) community in their area.
+Councils are also a key sources of information both to BN(O) visa holders on local services and to Government and the Welcome Hubs on the location and needs of the BN(O) community in their area.
 You can get in touch to discuss the BN(O) community in your area within the North West of England by email [email protected]

 For more information on the BN(O) visa and Welcome Programme please see the Hong Kong British Nationals (Overseas) Welcome Programme – information for local authorities on GOV.UK (www.gov.uk).